StevenMMortimer/rdfp/README.md

 head(report_data)
 ```

-### More Detailed Explanation of the Report Process
+### A More Detailed Explanation of the Report Process

 Reports actually require 3 steps from the [ReportService] (<https://developers.google.com/doubleclick-publishers/docs/reference/v201508/ReportService>): 1) to request the report, 2) check on its status, and 3) download.
 This basic process flow is required for all reports requested via this service.
 The wrapper function used above named `dfp_full_report_wrapper` manages all aspects of reporting, so this level of detail is not needed unless the wrapper service does not quite fit your needs.